How to Make Real Writing Progress in 15 Minutes a Day

 Tip: Always have earplugs or headphones with you to block out noises, and get used to putting your phone out of sight and out of reach during your short writing bursts.

-Writers Need to Develop the Skill of Writing in Short Bursts
+To Make Writing Progress, Develop the Skill of Writing in Short Bursts

 Here’s another fact that may surprise you: The more you write and the more successful you come, the less time you may have to write.